-December 2010 marks the 30th anniversary of the Rendlesham mystery but after three decades this controversial case remains unresolved.
-As is the case with Roswell, the gulf between those who believe the UFOs seen at Rendlesham were an extraterrestrial spacecraft and those who feel the entire event can be explained in mundane terms continues to grow.
+After three decades this controversial UFO mystery remains unresolved.
+As in the case of Roswell, the gulf between those who believe the UFOs seen at Rendlesham were an extraterrestrial spacecraft and those who feel the entire event can be explained in mundane terms continues to grow.

-Until this year Col Ted Conrad, one of the most senior USAF officers involved in the events, has kept his views to himself.
-Col Conrad was the Bentwaters/Woodbridge base commander, and Lt Col Charles Halt was his deputy.
+Until 2010 Col Ted Conrad, one of the most senior USAF officers involved in the events, had kept his views to himself.
+Col Conrad was the RAF Bentwaters/Woodbridge base commander, and Lt Col Charles Halt was his deputy.
 Both men were subordinate to the Wing Commander, Col Gordon Williams, who played only a peripheral role in the events that unfolded.

 Until now Col Conrad’s only public comment was a brief interview given to journalist Eric Mishara, published by Omni magazine (Vol 5/6) in March 1983.
 At that time one of the more sensational rumours circulating on the base and on the UFO grapevine claimed that Conrad himself had spoken to aliens during the alleged UFO landing in the forest.